Doctors in the house

 Now the medical team can be at an animal’s side within 90 seconds as the fiberglass-grate floor rises through the water by cables.
 Floor height can be adjusted to any level, up to 3 inches from the surface.
 By turning the floor into an examining table, the medical team has 360-degree access to the largest patients, and equipment can be brought within easy reach for urgent care.

-“We have a common goal in providing these animals with the best care possible.”Dr. Matt O'Connor, senior staff veterinarian
+“We have a common goal in providing these animals with the best care possible.”Dr. Matt O'Connor, Head Veterinarian

 In the lab